mikegagnon/linked-lists/README.md

 Recall the two steps for developing a recursive function:

 - Step 1.
-Base case
+Base case(s)
  - Analyze the corner cases
  - Merge cases
 - Step 2.
-Recursive case:
+Recursive case
+ - Assume correctness
  - Make one step of progress
- - Assume correctness

 ### Step 1.
-Base Case
+Base Cases

 There are two base cases for `removeValue(...)`: